Most Difficult Treks in Nepal: What’s Truly the Hardest?

 • Rough terrain: The trail covers a mix of difficult terrain, including rocky paths, river crossings and steep ascents, which can be physically demanding.
 As the trek goes through remote areas, some of the routes may not be well marked, requiring navigational expertise.

-• Close encounters with mount Dhaulagiri: This trek offers spectacular closeup views of Mount Dhaulagiri, its glaciers and surrounding peaks.
+• Close encounters with Mount Dhaulagiri: This trek offers spectacular closeup views of Mount Dhaulagiri, its glaciers and surrounding peaks.
 The sight of these towering giants will make every step worth it.

 • Pristine, untouched landscapes: Dhaulagiri region is a truly wild and remote part of Nepal, offering untouched landscapes and a chance to immerse yourself in nature without the usual distractions.
 Experience alpine meadows, dense forests and desolate mountain deserts.